tinker10/D3-Labeler/README.md

 labeler.<b>label</b>([<i>label_array</i>])

-Each label has the following attributes.
-Note that width and height can be easily measured using the SVG getBBox() method.
-The dimensions are used to calculate overlaps.
+Each label has the following attributes:

 * x - the *x*-coordinate of the label.
 * y - the *y*-coordinate of the label.
 * width - the *width* of the label (approximating the label as a rectangle).
 * height - the *height* of the label (same approximation).
 * name - the label text.

+Note that width and height can be easily measured using the SVG getBBox() method.
+The dimensions are used to calculate overlaps.

 labeler.<b>anchor</b>([<i>anchor_array</i>])